7 Best Storylane Alternatives and Competitors in 2026

 Walnut doesn’t offer a free trial or a free plan, so you’ll have to pay to use it upfront.

-There are three plans to choose from:
+There are three plans to choose from (billed annually):

-• Enterprise: Custom pricing
+• Scale: Custom pricing

-Pros & Cons
+Pros

-✅ Robust security.
+✅ Robust security

-✅ Seamless integrations with a number of popular platforms such as Salesforce.
+✅ Seamless integrations with a number of popular platforms, such as Salesforce

-❌ Steep learning curve.
+❌ Steep learning curve

-❌ Expensive and no free trial/plan.
+❌ Expensive and no free trial/plan

 3. Navattic